BOIPA/WooCommerce_plugin/readme.md

 8. Click "Activate Plugin" button

 For further instructions on how to install the plugin on WooCommerce please go to our Wiki [here](https://github.com/BOIPA/WooCommerce_plugin/wiki/Installation-of-BOIPA-Plugin-for-WooCommerce).
 Got a question?
-For UK support email ecommerce@BOIPA.com <ecommerce@boipa.com>
+For UK support email <ecommerce@boipa.com>

-For EU email support.emea@evopayments.com.